 The compressor pump sucks atmospheric air through its intake valve and has a filter that aims to restrict dust particles from entering the compressor tank.
-The rings on the compressors pump act as seals, which prevent excess oil from being able to flow into the compressor’s cylinders.
+The rings on the compressor pump act as seals, which prevent excess oil from being able to flow into the compressor’s cylinders.

 However, another common issue for the air compressor not building enough pressure might be from its pump’s defective rings.
 If the rings are defective, the pumps will lose pressure and compression strength.
-This can also reduce the pump’s efficiency to optimise the production of compressed air.
+This can also reduce the pump’s efficiency to optimize the production of compressed air.

 How to Check if the Compressor Piston Seal is Failing

-It’s worth checked the piston seal and rings at the same time.
+It’s worth checking the piston seal and rings at the same time.
 Normal checks on air compressors conducted by technicians include rebuilding or replacing the pumps with worn seals to confirm that both pumps and rings are operating efficiently, the valve plate seal might then be the source of the leak.

 An alternative way of detecting pressure loss from piston rings is when air or oil is coming out of the oil fill tube.
 Regular inspections on air tube fittings, ensuring they are firmly attached to their rightful positions must be conducted.
-It is possible however, that the piston ring failure causes other components inside of the cylinder to be damaged.
+It is possible, however, that the piston ring failure causes other components inside the cylinder to be damaged.

-If the piston cycles with worn down rings, metal-to-metal contact is quite inevitable.
+If the piston cycles with worn-down rings, metal-to-metal contact is quite inevitable.
 This is a very common cause of pressure loss within the combustion engine with a stuck air compressor piston.
-This fault makes it relatively easy to notice a lack of pressure build up, as pressure will not be building up from the gauge.
+This fault makes it relatively easy to notice a lack of pressure build-up, as pressure will not be building up from the gauge.